biserkacvetkovska/personal-website/lessons/first-lesson-html.md

 Insert the following tags inside the `<div id="content">` tag.

 The `<p>` tag is used to define a paragraph and is also a block element, meaning that will always start in a new line.
-You can change the text inside the paragraph to something you like.

-You can also see that we use here another heading tag `<h2>` and the of the text is significantly smaller than the main text wrapped inside the `<h1>` tag.

 ```html
     <div id="content">